-The United States Supreme Court has held that parents have a fundamental constitutional right to control child rearing.
-Under Arizona law, a fit parent is presumed to be able to make decisions which are in his/her child’s best interests, and the courts will stay out of the decision-making unless it is clear that the parents’ decisions could be damaging to the child.
+The United States Supreme Court has held that parents have a fundamental constitutional right to control child-rearing.
+Under Arizona law, a fit parent is presumed to be able to make decisions that are in his/her child’s best interests, and the courts will stay out of the decision-making unless it is clear that the parents’ decisions could be damaging to the child.

 However, Arizona Revised Statutes, Section 25–409 gives a judge the right to intervene and order visitation between a child and her/his grandparents (or great-grandparents) — even over the objection of the parents — so long as the grandparents can meet the standards delineated in the statute.
 Basically, a grandparent must be able to prove that visitation rights would be in the best interests of the child and that any of the following is true: